 - Thin ribbon

-- Free pattern & alphabet templates-sign up for my newsletter and get access to the file once you confirm your subscription!
-If you’re already a subscriber, you can access the pattern with the password in each newsletter, in the resource library:
+Free pattern & alphabet templates- sign up for my newsletter and get the full pattern once you confirm your subscription!
+If you’re already a subscriber, you can access the pattern with the password in each newsletter, in the resource library.

 Step 1- Use the pattern to cut 2 denim gift tags (no sew version, just cut one).